microsoft/moaw/workshops/fabric-e2e-serengeti/workshop.md

 display(label_counts)
 ```

 Create a new bar chart using the rich dataframe chart view, set the X-axis to `Label` and the Y-axis to `Number of images`.
 Set the chart type to `Bar chart` and set the title to `Distribution of Labels`.
-In the advanced settings, under **Scale**, set it to `Logarithmic`.
+In the advanced settings, under **Y-axis > Scale**, set it to `Logarithmic`.

-The scale of the x-axis is set to logarithmic to make it easier to read the labels and normalize the distribution.
+The scale of the Y-axis is set to logarithmic to make it easier to read the labels and normalize the distribution.
 Each bar represents the number of images with that label.

 You can configure the other chart settings as desired.
 Close the chart settings to view the full chart.